NICHD-BSPC/training/source/ssh.rst

 command will copy your public key(s) over to the remote host (technically, into the ``~/.ssh/authorized_keys`` file on that host).

+So we are using the username/password to authenticate to the remote host, and using that authentication to allow transferring our public key over there because the remote host is convinced it's really us.

 The next time you log in to that host from the same machine, it will recognize you have set up keys and will then ask you for your *ssh key passphrase*.